verbb/gift-voucher/docs/developers/events.md

 });
 ```

-### The `afterSaveVoucherType` event
+### The `afterSaveVoucherType` Event
-Plugins can get notified after a voucher type has been saved.
+The event that is triggered after a voucher type has been saved.

 ```php
 use verbb\giftvoucher\events\VoucherTypeEvent;